My Music Tools - the music soft from the whole world My Music Tools - the music soft from the whole world

 Step 4: Set up MP3.

-The wizard wants us to choose output format.
+The wizard wants us to choose an output format.

 Adjust MP3 quality